PowerShell Error Handling: Learn These Key Techniques

 Try & Catch

-The problem is that we don't necessarily know for sure that we're going to encounter a nonfatal error in our scripts.
-Sometimes errors can be fatal.
-If you suspect that a fatal error might occur and cause a script to stop running, then you don't want to suppress that.
+The problem is that we don't necessarily know we will encounter a non-fatal error in our scripts.
+Sometimes, they can be fatal.
+If you suspect that one might occur and cause a script to stop running, you don't want to suppress that.
 A better idea is to use Try and Catch.

 Let's look at how that works.
 Okay, so I paused the video for a moment, and I added a few lines of code to my script: